-NeuralScan System combine various electrophysiological biomarkers pertaining to numerous cognitive conditions.
+NeuralScan and iNeuro System combine various electrophysiological biomarkers pertaining to numerous cognitive conditions.
 It details known clinical correlations based on over 600 scientific publications and defines electroencephalography-derived metrics, including qEEG, event-related potentials, eLoreta Source Analysis, and ECG.
 Recommended medical interventions are based on these clinical correlations.

 The electroencephalogram (EEG) has been a medical standard for the evaluation of general brain health and overall function.
 This test detects abnormalities in the brain waves, or in the electrical activity.
 The brain is the most important organ in the body at the center of the nervous system and controls all parts of the body.
 An EEG can detect minuscule abnormalities the occur as a result of the normal ageing process, mental diseases or disorders, brain insults due to trauma, and abnormal changes due to exposure to toxins, substance abuse, and acute or chronic events.

 Peak Alpha Frequency

 Peak Alpha Frequency (PAF) (8-12 Hz) has been correlated with cognitive performance between healthy and clinical individuals.
 PAF also varies within individuals across developmental stages, among different cognitive tasks, and among physiological states induced by administration of various substances.
 Regardless of the age, patients with strong memory abilities have far faster PAF than those patients experiencing memory loss symptoms.